Celebrating exceptional leaders who make a difference in our community

-Corey Dooley Johnson is an Entrepreneur.
-He established CommunityCorey LLC in 2023.
-Corey served as Corridor Manager for Chicago Avenue’s corridor revitalization project Soul City, generating multi-million dollar developments.
+Corey Dooley Johnson is an Entrepreneur who established CommunityCorey LLC in 2023.
+Corey served as Corridor Manager for Chicago Avenue's corridor revitalization project Soul City, generating multi-million dollar developments.
 Corey is a creative, authoring and publishing a book, Lil Shorty Love.
 Currently, he co-leads The Austin Experience, a Project Exploration initiative, in partnership with My Chi My Future.
-His vision is to create PRIME29 CHICAGO, a youth-led business organization whose focus is on developing the next generation of leaders in the 29th Ward - City of Chicago .
+His vision is to create PRIME29 CHICAGO, a youth-led business organization whose focus is on developing the next generation of leaders in the 29th Ward - City of Chicago.

 Crystal E. Gardner, a Chicago Westside native and CPS alum, is a community organizer and activist dedicated to social justice and progressive organizing.
 With a background in public service, union organizing, and civic engagement, she has led impactful initiatives, including voter registration campaigns and community-focused programs.
 Currently serving as Deputy Political Director for SEIU Local 73, Crystal continues to empower working-class communities through advocacy, policy work, and grassroots organizing.